 Electronics and Appliances

 - Costco: Offers extended warranties (e.g., 2 years on TVs) and free technical support, plus exclusive bundles (e.g., a Samsung TV with a free soundbar).
+Their electronics return window is 90 days.

 Verdict: Costco is ideal for organic foods and premium Kirkland Signature products, while Sam’s Club often wins on lower grocery prices and tech discounts.
-For detailed product comparisons, visit Consumer Reports.

 Gas Prices: Savings at the Pump

 - Costco: Leverages wholesale purchasing for slightly lower gas prices (e.g., $3.45/gallon vs. $3.50/gallon at Sam’s Club in some regions).
+Gas is available at most Costco warehouses and restricted to members only.

 - Sam’s Club: Has more gas station locations, increasing accessibility.
+Sam’s Club occasionally allows non-members to purchase fuel if a member is present, making it slightly more flexible.

-Example: Filling a 20-gallon tank at Costco could save $1–$2 more per fill-up compared to Sam’s Club, depending on local prices.
+Example: Filling a 20-gallon tank at Costco could save $1-$2 more per fill-up compared to Sam’s Club, depending on local prices.
+If you fill up weekly, that adds up to $50-$100 annually in extra savings.

 Return Policy and Customer Satisfaction

 - Costco: Offers an industry-leading return policy, allowing most items to be returned anytime, no questions asked (exceptions: electronics, 90 days).
+This customer-friendly approach has made Costco members extraordinarily loyal.

 - Sam’s Club: Has a flexible return policy but includes restrictions, such as 90-day limits on electronics and appliances.
+Customer service is improving, and members report generally positive experiences.

 Verdict: Costco’s return policy is unmatched, providing peace of mind for big-ticket purchases.